Shoot 'Em Up (film): Plot

-At a bus stop in a rough part of town, a carrot-eating drifter and military veteran named Smith sees a pregnant woman on the verge of giving birth while fleeing a hitman.
-Following them into a warehouse, Smith kills the hitman by stabbing him in the face with a carrot and retrieves the woman's pistol.
-As more thugs, led by a ruthless man named Hertz, arrive, the woman goes into labor and Smith delivers her baby boy during a shootout.
-Pursued by Hertz, the woman is shot dead; Smith narrowly escapes with the newborn.
-Leaving the baby in a park, Smith hopes someone will adopt the child, but a passing woman is killed with a shot from Hertz's sniper rifle.
-Realizing that Hertz is trying to kill the baby, Smith saves him and tries unsuccessfully to leave him with a prostitute named Donna Quintano.
+In a rough part of town, Smith, a carrot-eating drifter and ex-black-ops soldier, sees a pregnant woman fleeing a hitman.
+Smith kills the hitman by stabbing his head with a carrot and retrieves the woman's pistol.
+A few more thugs arrive, led by the ruthless Hertz.
+The woman goes into labor and Smith delivers her baby boy during a shootout, but the mother is shot dead.
+Smith narrowly escapes with the newborn, where he abandons the baby in a park, hoping someone will adopt the baby, but a passing woman is killed with a shot from Hertz's sniper rifle.
+Realizing that Hertz is trying to kill the baby, Smith tries to leave him with a prostitute named Donna Quintano.